Dec. 17, 2016

 I’d shuffled back & forth all day, doing anything but what I needed to do most, walking past the same empty, dust-gathering bundle of vinyl tubing, just sitting there waiting for me to pump paint through it & bring it to life (which simply wasn’t happening yesterday, as far as I was concerned).
 The Resistance had had me licked all day, I’m ashamed to say, but it’s true.
 Any day I don’t sit down to do my work is a day lost to the great enemy within, & by that point, it was looking like yesterday would be one of them.
 The Resistance had the upper hand & my project had gone untouched all day.

 By 9 p.m.
 I’d resolved to sit down & start a movie.
 Nothing had gotten done by that point, & I just assumed call it a day, it was practically over anyways.
 I felt like crud, & the artwork could just wait 'til tomorrow, I told myself.
-Just when I was about to officially let myself off the hook for the day, I was interrupted by a very faint whispering.
-The dream within began to nag lightly at me… Up to that point, The Resistance could’ve almost called the day a victory, the battle was nearly over.
-But the dream came calling just in the nick of time.
-It whispered to me, gently asking me to pick it over the movie.
+Just when I was about to officially let myself off the hook for the day, I was interrupted by a very faint nudging.
+The dream within began to pull at me… Up to that point, The Resistance could’ve almost called the day a victory, the battle was nearly over.
+But the dream came calling just in the nick of time, asking me to pick it over the movie.
 I wanted to ignore it.
 The farthest thing from my mind right then was standing in my living room, shooting neon paint through 20 feet of tubing with a turkey injector, trust me.
 But, I knew the dream was right.
 It always is… I still had a couple of hours to reclaim partial victory over the day & do a little work.
 So, I begrudgingly put down the remote control, rolled my eyes & unenthusiastically turned my attention to the dusty, colorless tubing.
 I headed for the battlefield & assumed the warrior’s stance.
 It was time, once again, to square off with my all-too-familiar foe, The Resistance.
 It may’ve been last minute, call it fourth-quarter football, but at 9 p.m., I pushed myself to get to work as I picked up the paint & went into battle to win the day’s fight.

 And the next morning’s walk to the coffeemaker made it alllllll worthwhile.